njordhov/droidbox/README.md

     $ ls ~/android/sdk/platforms

-Run this to install all SDKs:
+Run this to install all SDKs (will take a while):

     $ android update sdk --all --no-ui